nada401/brewing-knowledge/docs/index.markdown

 ## Expertise Over Time
 It would be reasonable to hypothesize that the reviewers in both websites would improve at critiquing beers as they gain more experience.
 Under this assumption, if our metric is any good, we should be able to see for the average user a positive upwards trend in the overall expertise score achieved by the reviews they publish over time.
 Let's put this to the test by doing just that.

 The naive evolution of all the users combined was not as clear as we would've hoped.
 While working further on the topic, we realized that many of the users might have been very proficient before joining the website already.
 Such users would be experiencing diminishing returns over the reviews they post.
 So, what if we try grouping users based on their starting expertise?
 We could do this by quartiles on the average overall expertise score achieved in, say, the first 5 reviews they post on the website.
-Here is what we get when running this analysis on users with at least a thousand reviews in the BeerAdvocate and RateBeer datasets respectively:
+Here is what we get when running this analysis on users with at least a thousand reviews in the BeerAdvocate and RateBeer datasets respectively (the expertness score is after log normalization):

 ![Users Improvement Over Time](pics/exp_nonexp_evol.png)